Wednesday, March 1, 201712:00 -1:00 p.m.Classroom Wing Room CW 308"Role of the Brain in Glycemic Control"

 Presented by: Gregory Morton, Ph.D.Research Associate Professor of MedicineUniversity of WashingtonUniversity of KentuckySeattle, WAPlease click here for more information

-The Obesity, Cardiorenal, Metabolic Diseases Center (OCMDC) at the University of Mississippi Medical Center is supported by a five-year award (P20GM104357) from the National Institute of General Medical Sciences (NIGMS).
+The Cardiorenal and Metabolic Diseases Research Center at the University of Mississippi Medical Center is supported by a five-year award (P20GM104357) from the National Institute of General Medical Sciences (NIGMS).
 The NIGMS is a part of the National Institutes of Health (NIH) that supports thematic, multidisciplinary Centers of Biomedical Research Excellence (COBRE) across the country through its Institutional Development Award (IDeA) program.

 2500 North State Street